jtoumey/prePostProcessLib/README.md

 # preProcessLib
-Library of pre-processing tools for CFD.
+Library of pre- and post-processing tools for CFD.

 ## OpenFOAM
 The tools for OpenFOAM are designed to make simpler the generation of dictionaries, including the blockMeshDict file.